Newton Corner station: Streetcars

-Closure

-Both stations changed greatly when the Massachusetts Turnpike was extended from Route 128 in Weston to I-93 in downtown Boston.
-The highway occupied a significant portion of the right-of-way, dropping the Worcester Line from 4 to 2 tracks from Back Bay to Riverside.
-All local stops east of the Boston-Newton border were discontinued in April 1959; of the stations in Newton itself, Newton Corner was closed, Newtonville, West Newton, and Auburndale lost their depot buildings to construction but retained limited service, and Riverside, the furthest west, was unaffected.
-This marked the end of service on the Worcester Line to Newton Corner; it has not been a commuter rail stop during the MBTA era.
+The Newton Street Railway opened an extension of its Waltham–West Newton streetcar line to Nonantum Square in 1890.
+The square soon became a transfer point between the Newton Street Railway's expanding suburban system and service into Cambridge and Boston.
+The Newton Square Railway was merged into the Middlesex and Boston Street Railway (M&B) in 1909.
+The M&B operated through services from Newton Corner as far west as Framingham.
+These routes were replaced by buses in the 1920s; the final M&B streetcar route to Newton Corner was the Framingham route, which was converted to buses in September 1929.

-In 1964, the exit 17 rotary was constructed at Newton Corner.
-Expecting little traffic at the intersection, the trolley tracks were placed in a counterflow lane, while the platforms were moved to the north side of the rotary in a dedicated median.
-However, the rotary proved to be busy and congested, resulting in frequent delays and automobile-trolley collisions.

-In 1967, the #69 trolley was renamed as the Green Line A branch.
+The Massachusetts Bay Transportation Authority (MBTA) took over MTA transit service in 1964.
+That year, the exit 17 rotary was constructed at Newton Corner.
+Expecting little traffic at the intersection, the streetcar tracks were placed in a contraflow lane, while the platforms were moved to the north side of the rotary in a dedicated median.
+However, the rotary proved to be busy and congested, resulting in frequent delays and automobile-streetcar collisions.
+In 1967, the route 69 streetcar line was renamed as the Green Line A branch.
 After a series of temporary bustitutions during the 1960s, the A branch was again "temporarily" substituted on June 21, 1969.
 However, the replacement route 57 bus became permanent and the trolleys never returned.
-The trackage was intact for non-revenue moves to Watertown Carhouse until 1994, but, except for rare fan trips, Newton Corner has not seen rail passengers since 1969.
+The trackage was intact for non-revenue moves to Watertown Carhouse until 1994.

-Bus connections
+Bus service

-Although no longer served by rail transport, Newton Corner is a major interchange for MBTA bus routes including the rail-replacement 57, six other local buses, and two express buses.
-During morning rush hour, the bus routes combine such that over 60 buses traverse the rotary hourly, making Newton Corner one of the busiest MBTA bus stops.

-There are two bus stops on the rotary itself, with a large brick bench and shelter (more prominent than standard MBTA bus stops) on the southern (eastbound) side of the rotary and two standard shelters on the northern (westbound) part.
-Eleven routes stop at these locations: